k-hoszowski/chromagrams-thesis/README.md

 # chromagrams-thesis
 My bachelor thesis „Application of machine learning methods in music classification”.
 A neural network was developed to predict tonality of classical music.
-Please note that I received very little support from my supervisor, thus it's more of an experiment.
-See more in the attached PDF.
+Please note that I received very little support from my supervisor, thus it's more of an experiment than a calculated effort.
+Due to limitations of Github, attached input is already processed.
+See more in the PDF.